Occupational safety and health

-Occupational safety and health (OSH), also commonly referred to as occupational health and safety (OHS), occupational health, or occupational safety, is a multidisciplinary field concerned with the safety, health, and welfare of people at work (i.e. in an occupation).
-These terms also refer to the goals of this field, so their use in the sense of this article was originally an abbreviation of occupational safety and health program/department etc.
+Occupational safety and health (OSH) or occupational health and safety (OHS) is a multidisciplinary field concerned with the safety, health, and welfare of people at work (i.e., while performing duties required by one's occupation).
+OSH is related to the fields of occupational medicine and occupational hygiene and aligns with workplace health promotion initiatives.

-The goal of an occupational safety and health program is to foster a safe and healthy occupational environment.
 OSH also protects all the general public who may be affected by the occupational environment.

-According to the official estimates of the United Nations, the WHO/ILO Joint Estimate of the Work-related Burden of Disease and Injury, almost 2 million people die each year attributable to exposure to occupational risk factors.
+According to the official estimates of the United Nations, the WHO/ILO Joint Estimate of the Work-related Burden of Disease and Injury, almost 2 million people die each year due to exposure to occupational risk factors.
 Globally, more than 2.78 million people die annually as a result of workplace-related accidents or diseases, corresponding to one death every fifteen seconds.
 There are an additional 374 million non-fatal work-related injuries annually.
 It is estimated that the economic burden of occupational-related injury and death is nearly four per cent of the global gross domestic product each year.
 The human cost of this adversity is enormous.

 In common-law jurisdictions, employers have the common law duty (also called duty of care) to take reasonable care of the safety of their employees.
-Statute law may, in addition, impose other general duties, introduce specific duties, and create government bodies with powers to regulate occupational safety issues: details of this vary from jurisdiction to jurisdiction.
+Statute law may, in addition, impose other general duties, introduce specific duties, and create government bodies with powers to regulate occupational safety issues.
+Details of this vary from jurisdiction to jurisdiction.

-Definition

-As defined by the World Health Organization (WHO) "occupational health deals with all aspects of health and safety in the workplace and has a strong focus on primary prevention of hazards."
-Health has been defined as "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
-Occupational health is a multidisciplinary field of healthcare concerned with enabling an individual to undertake their occupation, in the way that causes least harm to their health.
-It aligns with the promotion of health and safety at work, which is concerned with preventing harm from hazards in the workplace.
+Prevention of workplace incidents and occupational diseases is addressed through the implementation of occupational safety and health programs at company level.